Our Story

 2022

-For the first time, Rangers and Celtic would share the honours leaving City trophyless.
+Rangers and Celtic would share the honours leaving City without a trophy for the first time in 15 years.

 91:28 - the champions return